Brad Kearns: Publishing and coaching

 Kearns has self-published several books and written three published by McGraw-Hill: Breakthrough Triathlon Training (2005) ISBN 0071462791, How Lance Does It (2006) ISBN 0071477403, and How Tiger Does It ISBN 0071545646.
 Kearns created and produced the Auburn Triathlon in Auburn, for 11 years.
-He was the founder and executive director of a kids fitness program called Running School, delivering fitness and healthy lifestyle programming to students at partner elementary schools in Northern California and Nevada.
+He was the founder and executive director of a kids fitness program called Running School, for elementary schools in Northern California and Nevada.

 Since 2008, Kearns has worked with Mark Sisson to create the Primal Blueprint books and evolutionary-based diet, exercise and lifestyle movement.
 In 2012, Kearns did a 22-city tour across America deliver the Primal Blueprint Transformation Seminar.
-From 2010-2014, Kearns was the director of 9 PrimalCon healthy lifestyle retreats in cities across North America.
+From 2010 to 2014, Kearns was the director of 9 PrimalCon healthy lifestyle retreats in cities across North America.
 He and Sisson co-authored the book Primal Endurance in 2016, The Keto Reset Diet in 2017, Keto For Life in 2020, and Two Meals A Day in 2021.
 The Keto Reset Diet became a New York Times bestseller in October 2017, reached #4 in its non-fiction category, and briefly ranked as the #1 bestselling book overall on amazon.com.

-Kearns hosts the B.rad Podcast, covering health, fitness, peak performance, happiness, and longevity, with an emphasis on toning down the overly intense and self-important competitive disposition in favor of cultivating a pure motivation and releasing the attachment of self-esteem to the outcome of your peak performance pursuits.
-He has interviewed numerous high profile guests, including: NY Times bestselling authors Mark Manson (The Subtle Art of Not Giving a Fuck), John Gray (Men Are from Mars, Women Are from Venus), Melissa Urban (Whole30), Gretchen Rubin (The 4 Tendencies) Seth Godin (This Is Marketing), Dan Millman (The Way Of The Peaceful Warrior), and John Assaraf (The Answer); top podcasters Ben Greenfield, Abel James, Drew Manning, and Luke Storey; ancestral health leaders Mark Sisson, Dr. Peter Attia, Dr. Cate Shanahan, Robb Wolf, Dr. Shawn Baker, and Dr. Paul Saladino; fitness icons Laird Hamilton, Gabby Reece, Dr. Kelly Starrett, Dr. Phil Maffetone, and Brian MacKenzie; triathlon legends Mark Allen and Dave Scott; Olympic 800-meter runner Nick Symmonds; and Time magazine 2017 Co-Person of the Year Dr. Wendy Walsh.
+Kearns hosts the B.rad Podcast, covering health, fitness, peak performance, happiness, and longevity.